Where to Place Smoke Detectors in a Home: Smoke Alarm Placement

 But for hardwired smoke detectors, you'll need to deal with wiring.
 Not comfortable with ladders or electrical work?
 It's safer to call a professional.

-An electrician can also help with other jobs like adding lights, upgrading your panel.
+An electrician can also help with other jobs, like adding lights and upgrading your panel.
 Or installing heaters safely and correctly.

 Want peace of mind?
 A licensed electrician will make sure your smoke detectors work the right way.
 It’s a smart choice that helps keep your home safe.